mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 </html>
 {{< /highlight >}}

-As we can see here, server just sending an HTML with an empty div with `id="root"` like on line 3.
-So, our job is to generate the rest of HTML element on client with javascript
+As we can see here, the server just sending an HTML with an empty div with `id="root"`.
+So, our job is to generate the rest of the HTML structure on the client with javascript

 ### Programmatically add HTML element with javascript

 If the server just sending a prototype structure of HTML, so in the client, we can generate the complete structure with javascript.
 So, how can we do that?
-We can simply use these javascript DOM API to create a new element
+We can simply use javascript DOM API to create a new element

 {{< highlight html "linenos=table,hl_lines=5 6,linenostart=1" >}}
 <html>